SFS2X Docs / DevelopmentBasics / connection-phase

 » The Highly Resilient Connection (HRC) system

-An important feature introduced in SFS2X is a low-level mechanism that allows to resume an abrupt disconnection in a completely transparent way for the developer.
+HRC is a low-level mechanism that allows to resume an abrupt disconnection in a completely transparent way for the developer.
 When the HRC is turned on in your Zone, the client API will detect unexpected disconnections and attempt to reconnect to the server within a certain amount of time that is configured at the Zone level.

 The whole process happens behind the scenes and the developer is notified with different events.